...

 Workflow of Minimum Wage Determination in India

-Minimum wage distribution is not as straightforward as it looks; in India, multiple factors are considered before the trigger of minimum wage sets in!
+Minimum wage distribution is not as straightforward as it looks; in India, multiple factors are considered before the minimum wage trigger is set!

 Implications for Business and Foreign Investment